What happens when generative AI models train recursively on each others' outputs?: Theory

 \para{MSE and relative efficiency.} The expression for the mean and variance in Theorems~\ref{thm:bias_mse} and \ref{thm:asymp_var} provide explicit formulas for the mean squared error (MSE) $\ex{ \| \hat{\theta}_{tk} - \theta\|^2 }$ of entity $k$ at each generation $t$ and the mean squared prediction error (MSPE) $\ex{ \| \tilde{X}_{m} (\hat{\theta}_{tk} - \theta)\|^2 }$ for entity $m$'s private feature matrix.

-Figure~\ref{fig:relative_efficiency} compares the asymptotic MSE for training workflow (obtained from Theorem~\ref{thm:asymp_var}) with the MSE of an idealized setting where each entity has access to the entire collection of real data (both private and public).
+We can use this to compute the optimal $\alpha$, $\beta$ values for the interactive training setting.
+Figure~\ref{fig:relative_efficiency} compares the asymptotic MSE for a training workflow with given $\alpha$, $\beta$ (from Theorem~\ref{thm:asymp_var}) with the MSE of an idealized setting where each entity has access to the entire collection of real data (both private and public).
 Each curve represents the relative efficiency, i.e., the ratio of optimal MSE to entity-specific workflow MSE, with values close to one indicating near optimality.
-These results, which corresponds to a single realizations of i.i.d.\ standard Gaussian features in $d = 15$ dimensions, demonstrate that small to moderate values of $\alpha$ can provide global improvements over the initialization ($\alpha =0 $) with higher diversity between entities (larger $\beta$) resulting in more dramatic improvements.
+These results demonstrate that a setting with $\beta=0.5$ and $\alpha=0.5$ achieves the best global performance for all models.
+When $\beta$ is much larger (0.9), relatively small $\alpha$ values also improve model performance.